knightjoel/mediawiki-to-notion/FAQ.md

 ## Does this solution connect to my wiki?

 The solution does not connect to the wiki.
-Wiki content is exported from the wiki using a MediaWiki-provided PHP script and processed by tooling provided by this solution.
-That processing can take place on the MediaWiki server or any other server which can meet the software dependency requirements for this solution.
+Wiki content is exported from the wiki using a MediaWiki PHP script to export wiki content into an XML file.
+The XML file is processed by this solution either on the MediaWiki server or on any server which can meet the dependencies for this solution.